Mosquito: Fossil record

 A 2023 study suggested that Libanoculex intermedius found in Lebanese amber, dating to the Barremian age of the Early Cretaceous, around 125 million years ago was the oldest known mosquito.
 However its identification as a mosquito is disputed, with other authors considering it to be a chaoborid fly instead.
-Three other unambiguous species of Cretaceous mosquito are known.
-Burmaculex antiquus and Priscoculex burmanicus are known from Burmese amber from Myanmar, which dates to the earliest part of the Cenomanian age of the Late Cretaceous, around 99 million years ago.
+7 other, non-contentious species of Cretaceous mosquito are known.
+Burmaculex, with 5 recognised species, (including one formerly assigned to the separate genus Priscoculex) known from adults, and Cretosabethes primaevus known from a larva, have been found in Burmese amber from Myanmar, which dates to the earliest part of the Cenomanian age of the Late Cretaceous, around 99 million years ago.
 Paleoculicis minutus, is known from Canadian amber from Alberta, Canada, which dates to the Campanian age of the Late Cretaceous, around 79 million years ago.
-P. burmanicus has been assigned to the Anophelinae, indicating that the split between this subfamily and the Culicinae took place over 99 million years ago.
-Molecular estimates suggest that this split occurred 197.5 million years ago, during the Early Jurassic, but that major diversification did not take place until the Cretaceous.
+Burmaculex and Paleoculicis have been interpreted as a member of the extinct subfamily Burmaculicinae that split off before the common ancestors of the two major modern subfamilies Anophelinae and Culicinae diverged, while Cretosabethes has been interpreted as a member of the modern Culicinae tribe Sabethini, implying that the diversification of mosquitoes had already considerably progressed prior to the mid-Cretaceous, despite the sparse fossil record of the group.
+It has been suggested based on molecular clock dating that mosquitoes originated in the Jurassic, but that major diversification did not take place until the Cretaceous.